How to Use the Rule of 72

 Is the Rule Useful As You Near Retirement?

-By counting on something that may or may not happen, you may save less, or neglect other important planning steps like annual tax planning.
+Because your window of time is shorter, you have less ability to account for and correct any fluctuations in the market.
+By counting on something that may or may not happen, you may save less or neglect other important planning steps like annual tax planning.

 Even Less Useful Once in Retirement